CP Violation in the $B_s^0$ system: CP violation in mixing

 The asymmetries $a_{\rm CP}$ and $A_{\rm CP}$ depend on both $\asld$ and $\asls$.
 Since the oscillation period of $\Bd$ and $\Bs$ mesons is significantly different, the contribution of $\asld$ and $\asls$ strongly depends on the decay time of collected $B$ mesons.
 This decay time is not measured in the inclusive analysis.
 Instead, the D0 experiment measures the asymmetries $a_{\rm CP}$ and $A_{\rm CP}$ in sub-samples containing the muons with different muon impact parameter.
 The division into the sub-samples according to the muon impact parameter is used to estimate the contribution of $\asld$ and $\asls$.
 In addition, the asymmetry $A_{\rm CP}$ is sensitive to the width difference $\Delta \Gamma_d$ of $\Bd$ meson (see \cite{Borissov:2013wwa}) and this quantity is also obtained in the D0 analysis.
 Their result is

 The correlation between the fitted parameters are

 Although the central values of all three quantities are consistent with the SM prediction within the uncertainties, a deviation from the SM prediction by 3 standard deviations is reported because of the correlation between these observables.
-Fig. \ref{d0-mumu} shows the 68\% and 95\% confidence level contours in the $\asld$-$\asls$ obtained in the D0 analysis.

-The summary of the world knowledge of $CP$ violating parameters in $\Bs$ and $\Bd$ mixing is summarised in Fig. \ref{hfag-asl}, that shows that the individual measurements of $\asld$ and $\asls$ are consistent with the Standard Model.
+The world knowledge of $CP$ violating parameters in $\Bs$ and $\Bd$ mixing is summarised in Fig. \ref{hfag-asl}, that shows that the individual measurements of $\asld$ and $\asls$ are consistent with the Standard Model.
 Only the \dzero\ di-muon result suggests a deviation from Standard Model expectations in $CP$ violation in neutral $B^0$ oscillations.
-Since this measurement is inclusive, other unknown effects not directly related to the CP violation in $B$ mesons could contribute to it.
+Since this measurement is inclusive, other unknown effects not directly related to CP violation in $\Bs$ mixing could contribute to it.

-In addition to the current refinement of $\asls$ with the full 3 fb$^{-1}$ run I sample, the LHCb experiment is expected to collect an additional sample of $\sim$6 fb$^{-1}$ in the current LHC run, and at least 50 fb$^{-1}$ with an upgraded detector to be installed in 2020.
-Therefore $CP$ violating asymmetries in neutral $B$ meson decays will be measured with much better precision in future studies.
+The LHCb experiment is currently taking data and is expected to collect an additional sample of $\sim$6 fb$^{-1}$ in the current LHC run, and at least 50 fb$^{-1}$ with an upgraded detector to be installed in 2020.
+Moreover Belle II will start taking data in a time scale comparable to the expected start of the LHCb upgraded detector.
+Therefore the prospects for increased precision in $CP$ violating asymmetries in neutral $B$ meson decays are excellent.